lofar-astron/DP3/doc/design.md

 for efficiently processing time-ordered visibilities, e.g. freshly correlated data.
 It was developed for the LOFAR telescope, and is used for preprocessing its imaging pipelines.
-DPPP user documentation is found at the [LOFAR Wiki](https://goo.gl/2uAaN9).
+DPPP user documentation is found at the [LOFAR Wiki](https://www.astron.nl/lofarwiki/doku.php?id=public:user_software:documentation:ndppp).

+For avoiding high memory usage, DPPP reads the input data in chunks instead of reading all input data at once.
-When DPPP reads a chunk of data, it calls all the steps to do all processing possible on this data.
+For each chunk, it calls all the steps to do the processing on this data.
 The last step will then write out the processed data.
-In this way, the data is read and written only once.

 ![High level overview of DPPP](doc/images/diagram.png)

 DPPP runs a pipeline in clearly defined stages, to make spotting errors as easy as possible.
 * **Initialise** This connects all the processing steps together.
 This step is data independent.
-* **Tune At** this stage only metadata, such as the number of channels, is read, and steps are adjusted to this.
+* **Tune At** This stage reads metadata, such as the number of channels, and adjusts the steps accordingly.
-* **Process** Data is piped through the steps in buffers of time.
-The buffer size is defined by the steps.
+* **Process** This stage pipes the data through the steps, one buffer at a time.
+The steps define the buffer size.

 ## Measurement Set standard
-DPPP adheres to the Measurement Set (MS) standard, so it can be used with data from all radio telescopes.
+DPPP adheres to the Measurement Set (MS) standard, which is the common format for radio telescope data.
 DPPP can also create a new MS. When an appropriate input step is in place (e.g. a streaming connection to a correlator), MSs can be written from scratch.

-DPPP supports only regularly shaped MSs, meaning that every time slot must have the same number of baselines and antennas.
+DPPP supports only regularly shaped MSs with the following restrictions:
+- Every time slot has the same number of antennas.
+- Time slots have the same duration and are equally spaced (missing time slots are allowed).
+- Every integration has the same number of correlations and channels.
-Only one spectral window can be used.
+- Only one spectral window can be handled.

 ## Built-in steps
-DPPP contains built-in steps that are linked together and process one time slot at a time and is therefore suitable for large measurement sets.
+DPPP contains built-in steps that are linked together and process one time slot at a time.
+This way, DPPP is therefore suitable for large measurement sets.
 All the built-in steps derive from the [DPStep](@ref DP3::DPPP::DPStep) class.
+Its inheritance diagram shows all step types, including the built-in steps.

 [DPRun](@ref DP3::DPPP::DPRun) initialises and orchestrates the configured steps.
-It begins with setting the required info for all the first step and its next step(s).
+It begins with setting the required info for the first step and its next step(s).
 Next, each buffer (containing a single time slot) is processed by the first step.
 When processed, it invokes the process function of the next step.
-Once all buffers are processed it finishes the processing of the first step and subsequent steps.
+DPPP calls the `finish` function of the first step and subsequent steps.
-It wraps it with adding some data to the MeasurementSet written/updated which is started at the last step.
+This function flushes all remaining data from the steps to their output channel(s).
+Finally, DPPP calls the `addToMS` function on each step for updating the metadata of the MS.
 The figure below gives a graphical overview of the [DPStep](@ref DP3::DPPP::DPStep) flow.

 ![Process flow of DPPP](doc/images/flow.png)

 ### Calibration
 The DPPP step [GainCal](@ref DP3::DPPP::GainCal) implements many variants of direction independent calibration.
-It uses StefCal, with many extra features, such as fitting a function over frequency.
+It uses StefCal ([read more](https://ieeexplore.ieee.org/abstract/document/6930038)), with many extra features, such as fitting a function over frequency.
 Also full-Jones calibration is supported.
-Results are written to ParmDB; H5Parm support is in development.
+Results are written to ParmDB ([read more](https://www.astron.nl/lofarwiki/doku.php?id=public:user_software:documentation:makesourcedb)); H5Parm ([read more](https://github.com/revoltek/losoto/wiki/H5parm-specifications)) support is in development.

 ### AOFlagger
-A shallow wrapper exists that calls AOFlagger from DPPP.
+DPPP contains a DPStep class which a shallow wrapper that calls AOFlagger.
 This makes it possible to flag with AOFlagger and immediately afterwards average the data, without writing the data to disk in between.